bocchino/AppleCore/DOS3.3/README.md

 Booting from any of the three images provides the shell editor:

-  - If you boot SHELL.EDITOR.FP.dsk, you'll get Applesoft BASIC with the shell editor.
-You then have the option to load the 1977 ROM and/or INT BASIC, if you wish.
+  - Booting from disks 1 or 2 gives you Integer BASIC with the 1977 ROM and the solid flashing cursor.

-  - If you boot from either of the other disks, then you just get INT BASIC with the old ROM.
+  - Booting from SHELL.EDITOR.FP.dsk gives you Applesoft BASIC with the Autostart ROM and the shell editor.
+You then have the option to load the 1977 ROM and/or Integer BASIC, if you wish.

-The editor resides in $D000 RAM bank 1, so it works seamlessly with whatever is in bank 2 (usually Applesoft or INT BASIC).
+The editor resides in $D000 RAM bank 1, so it works seamlessly with whatever is in bank 2 (usually Applesoft or Integer BASIC).
 Also, once installed the editor is invoked automatically by AppleCore programs that ask for input via MON.GETLN.